 • You must have a broker cluster with at least six brokers.
+The six brokers will be configured into three live-backup pairs.
 For more information about adding brokers to a cluster, see Chapter 16, Setting up a broker cluster.

 - Group the brokers in your cluster into live-backup groups.
 In most cases, a live-backup group should consist of two brokers: a live broker and a backup broker.
 If you have six brokers in your cluster, you would need three live-backup groups. - 2.
 Create the first live-backup group consisting of one live broker and one backup broker. - a.
-Open the live broker's <broker-instance-dir, etc/broker.xml configuration file. - b.
+Open the live broker's <broker-instance-dir> (etc/broker.xml configuration file. - b.
 Configure the live broker to use replication for its HA policy.